MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/static-tools-and-codeql.md

 Microsoft is committed to mitigating the attack surface for the Windows operating system, and ensuring that third party drivers meet a strong security bar is critical to accomplishing that goal.
 One step in setting this security bar that Microsoft is taking is adding a new requirement to the [Windows Hardware Compatibility Program](/windows-hardware/design/compatibility) (WHCP).
 This requirement states that all driver submissions must use the [CodeQL](https://securitylab.github.com/tools/codeql) engine on driver source code and fix any violations that are deemed **“Must-Fix”**.

-[CodeQL](https://semmle.com/codeql), from [Semmle](https://semmle.com/), is a powerful static analysis technology for securing software.
+[CodeQL](https://securitylab.github.com/tools/codeql), by GitHub, is a powerful static analysis technology for securing software.
 The combination of an extensive suite of high-value security queries and a robust platform make it an invaluable tool for securing third party driver code.

 The requirement to analyze the driver source code and fix any **“Must-Fix”** violations will be enforced by the [Static Tools Logo Test](/windows-hardware/test/hlk/testref/6ab6df93-423c-4af6-ad48-8ea1049155ae).